 Artificial intelligence is developing fast, and AI competence is already considered part of civic skills.
-Organizations and educational institutions are researching and developing the use of artificial intelligence in parallel, even though practices have not yet been established.
+Organisations and educational institutions are researching and developing the use of artificial intelligence in parallel, even though practices have not yet been established.
 In the future, there will be more similar applications and models, and their functionalities will continue to develop.
 At the Lapland University of Applied Sciences, we continuously monitor the development of artificial intelligence technologies and update our guidelines accordingly.
-We want to encourage and motivate our students and staff to utilize artificial intelligence.
+We want to encourage and motivate our students and staff to utilise artificial intelligence.

 Regardless of your role, consideration of principles for responsible use of AI is of high importance.
 These principles include essential practices based on law.
 Please, familiarise yourself with the principles thoroughly.